-Bring to vour inte rview
+- Bring to vour υv ınte rview

 In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available at travel.state.gov).
-Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.
+Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available via travel.state.gov .
+Payment in cash of the \$330 Diversity Visa Application Fee for each DV applicant.

 Review your DV Lottery entry

-Prior to your visa interview, we recommend that you review the data on your initial E-DV entry.
+Prior to your DV interview, we recommend that you review the data on your initial E-DV entry.
 On your initial E-DV application, you must have correctly entered your marital status.
 If you are legally married you must have listed your spouse, even if you are currently separated from him/her (unless your spouse is a U.S. citizen or Lawful Permanent Resident).

-Additionally, you must have listed ALL of your living children who are unmarried and under 21 years old.
+Additionally, you must have listed ALL of your living children who were unmarried and under 21 years old at the time you completed the application.
 This includes your natural children, your spouse's children, or children you have formally adopted in accordance with the laws of your country.

 Failure to have listed an existing spouse or children at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
 Any fees paid to the U.S. government in support of your visa application(s) are nonrefundable.
-If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the lottery, you should not proceed with the visa application.
-You can review the eligibility requirements at travel.state.gov.
+If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the lottery, you should not proceed with the DV application.
+You can review the full DV eligibility requirements via travel.state.gov.